openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception when the specified path doesn't exist, is not a directory, or system interface errors occur during checking.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception if the specified path does not exist, is not a directory, or an error occurs in the underlying interface during checking.
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception when the specified path is empty or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the specified path is empty or contains null characters.

 ### static func isEmpty(String)